ArguedJoker/sfia2/README.md

 ## Terraform

-THis is a solution aloows you to control the infrastructure on a cloud service provider.
+This is a solution aloows you to control the infrastructure on a cloud service provider.
 In this project Terraform will be controlling AWS.
 This will allow for Infrastructure as code where we can use high level programming languages to be able to describe and manage the infrastructure.
 This also means that infrastructure configurations can be versioned and maintained.
 Thus if another environment needs to be created, the configurations will be up to date.

 For more information: https://www.terraform.io/